SkillsFundingAgency/das-employerfinance/README.md

 ### Add database

-* Before adding the database, make sure you have setup you configuration correctly as a valid database connection string is required in the configuration.
+> Before adding the database, make sure you have setup your configuration correctly as a valid database connection string is required in the configuration.

 Run in the `src/SFA.DAS.EmployerFinance.Database` directory: